 An important part of any policy of Academic Integrity is a clear communication of the penalties associated with each infraction.
 Some of these might be determined by a college or campus, while others may require the instructor to determine penalties unique to his/her course.
 See an example of violations and sanctions from the College of Earth and Mineral Sciences.

-Strategies for Minimizing Cheating in Online and Resident Courses
+Strategies for Minimizing Cheating in both Residential and Online Courses

 - Educate your students about what constitutes academic integrity.
 Some instructors choose to use the iStudy for Success modules on academic integrity as part of their orientation activities.

 - Make sure that the syllabus spells out expectations, and hold yourself and your students accountable to them.
 See the required and suggested syllabus policies below for details.
 Consider going above and beyond this policy to explicitly state your expectations.

 - Quiz all students on academic integrity and other course policies during the course orientation.
 We call this a Course Readiness Quiz.
 You can give this quiz whether the course is an online or resident course.

 - Consider adding a statement on all submissions that says, "By submitting this (paper, exam, assignment), I unequivocally state that all work is entirely my own and does not violate Penn State's Academic Integrity policy."
 Ask students to sign this prior to submitting each assignment.